awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ### setTopic

 This method allows you to create, update or delete a topic.
 Its backend uses [kafkajs](https://kafka.js.org/).
 The topic is defined by the property type called `MskTopic`.
+If your MSK cluster uses KRaft mode rather than ZooKeeper, we encourage you to set to the parameter `waitForLeaders = true`.
-Below you can see the definition of the topic as well as an example of use.
+Below you can see the definition of the topic as well as a usage.

 ```json
 {